Skip to main content

 Chitwan Exploration

 Begin your morning with an exhilarating Jeep Safari inside Chitwan National Park, one of the richest wildlife sanctuaries in South Asia.
 Traverse through dense sal forests, open grasslands, and riverine landscapes as you search for the park’s diverse inhabitants, including the elusive Bengal tiger, one-horned rhinoceros, spotted deer, wild boar, and a vibrant array of bird species.
-The early hours are particularly magical, as mist rises above the jungle floor and the forest comes alive with sounds of nature.
 Accompanied by a trained naturalist, you’ll gain insights into the park’s fragile ecosystem and ongoing conservation efforts that make Chitwan a model for wildlife protection in Nepal.

 Chitwan Exploration

 Begin your morning with an exhilarating Jeep Safari inside Chitwan National Park, one of the richest wildlife sanctuaries in South Asia.
 Traverse through dense sal forests, open grasslands, and riverine landscapes as you search for the park’s diverse inhabitants, including the elusive Bengal tiger, one-horned rhinoceros, spotted deer, wild boar, and a vibrant array of bird species.
-The early hours are particularly magical, as mist rises above the jungle floor and the forest comes alive with sounds of nature.
 Accompanied by a trained naturalist, you’ll gain insights into the park’s fragile ecosystem and ongoing conservation efforts that make Chitwan a model for wildlife protection in Nepal.

 Accommodation